eclipse-archived/codewind-docs/docs/_documentations/che-setupregistries.md

 Ensure you have completed the [prerequisites to installing Codewind on Eclipse Che](./che-installinfo.html#prerequisites).

-**Note:** If you completed the [Codewind for Eclipse Che prerequisites and installation steps](./che-installinfo.html#installing-che-to-use-with-codewind) for Kubernetes then you have installed Eclipse Che with self-signed certificates.
+**Note:** If you completed the [Codewind for Eclipse Che prerequisites and installation steps](./che-installinfo.html#installing-che-to-use-with-codewind) for Kubernetes, then you have installed Eclipse Che with self-signed certificates.
 To proceed, you must either select 'accept the certificates' in your browser or add the certificates to your browser.
-Please refer to your DevOps or sysadmin engineer for further information. **Caution:** do not use self-signed certificates in production
+Refer to your DevOps or sysadmin engineer for further information. **Caution:** do not use self-signed certificates in production

 ## Prerequisite: Determining if you need an image registry
 1\.
-First, determine if you need to add an image registry.
+First, determine whether you need to add an image registry.
 The following scenarios in Codewind require you to specify which image registry is in use:
 - In the following scenario, configure Codewind with an image registry to push the application image to that specific image registry:
     - Run Codewind on a remote Kubernetes cluster, including Che, to develop a Codewind style project.
 - In the following scenario, configure Codewind to use the credentials for a specific image registry: